Cow Tower, Norwich: 14th century

 Cow Tower is an artillery tower that was built in the city of Norwich, Norfolk, England, between 1398 and 1399.
 Norwich was a prosperous city in the late 14th century, with a population of around 5,000 involved in key medieval industries and forming a centre for international trade.
-Between 1297 and 1350 the city had erected a circuit of defensive stone walls and ditches, both to impress upon outsiders the status of Norwich as a great city, but also to defend against invasion or civil disorder.
+Between 1297 and 1350 the city had erected a circuit of defensive stone walls and ditches, both to impress upon outsiders the status of Norwich as a great city, and also to defend against invasion or civil disorder.

 Fears grew about the threat of French raids across England from the 1380s onward.
 The citizens of Norwich were particularly concerned about the potential of a French raid on the city, drawing parallels between the position of Norwich and the experience of Southampton, another trading city that had been devastated by a French attack in 1338.
 This threat, combined with the recent events of the Peasant Revolt of 1381 when the rebels had looted the city, encouraged the local government to improve the city's defences.

 Gunpowder weapons had begun to be introduced into England in the early 14th century, initially being used as offensive siege weapons but rapidly being adapted for defensive purposes during the 1360s.
 Although they were expensive, by the 1380s their potential value in defending castles and city walls was well understood and specialised facilities had begun to be built.
 Norwich had acquired gunpowder weapons and a team of gunners by 1355, and by 1385 had fifty gunpowder pieces for use along its city walls.
 Typically, these would have been small guns called hand cannons, rather than the heavier pieces termed bombards.